microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br> This gif shows the LVD interrupt being used, this is done by manipulating the voltage on V<sub>DDIO2</sub>.
 The LVD flag is set once the MVIO voltage domain is under the user dictated boundary (2.2V in the GIF).

-<br> In this demonstration the interrupt is the LED off.
+<br> In this demonstration the interrupt service routine turns the LED off.
 Logic operations are pictured in the plot next to the demonstration.

 ### 2.3 Summary